AdamCraven/AdamCraven.github.io/_posts/2015-03-20-increasing-performance-on-large-angular-apps.markdown

 ### How it works

-The fng are opt-in directives, you have to set the $stopDigestPropagation on a scope.
+The fng are opt-in directives, they behave the same as normal event directives.
+Once $stopDigestPropagation on a scope.

 When a user interacts with a scope by triggering an event, it will check that scope for a truthy $stopDigestPropagation property.
 If that doesn't exist it will check its parent.
 When found it will call a $digest in that scope.